Point Breeze (estate): Later ownership

 By 1850, Point Breeze was owned by Hamilton Beckett, the son of Henry Beckett, the British consul in Philadelphia.
 After moving into the gatehouse, he had the main house torn down.
 A third mansion was built on the site which survived until 1983 when it was lost to a fire.

 In 1874, the Vincentian Fathers of Philadelphia purchased Point Breeze for use as a summer retreat.
 In 1911, they sold it to industrialist Harris Hammond.
 After the 1929 stock market crash, the house was repossessed by the bank and lay vacant for over ten years.

-In 1941, Divine Word Missionaries, a Roman Catholic missionary religious congregation, acquired the property.
-Divine Word used the property as a seminary and in later years as a retirement community.
+In 1941, Divine Word Missionaries, another Catholic religious community, acquired the property.
+They used the property as a seminary and in later years as a retirement community.

 In 2021, the property was jointly purchased by the state of New Jersey and a land preservation trust with the intent of establishing a public park.